tttzach/analytics/README.md

 # Data Analytics for Reddit
 Data Anaytics for Reddit tool scrapes posts from Reddit using the Python Reddit API Wrapper (PRAW) and visualizes the data of keywords using matplotlib.
+I am currently working on hosting this online so that users can try it on their own.

 Here are some examples of visualizations from the /r/uwaterloo subreddit.